 1. Low Completion Rates

 The first concern voiced in the report is that of low completion rates among community college students.
-U.S. News and World Report states that according to the report, less than half of all students that enroll in a community college graduate or transfer to a four-year institution within six years.
+U.S. News and World Report states that, according to the report, less than half of all students who enroll in a community college graduate or transfer to a four-year institution within six years.
 The report recommends that schools improve completion rates by 50 percent by 2020.
-At the same time, community colleges must preserve access, enhance quality and ensure all students have access to higher education.
+At the same time, community colleges must preserve access, enhance quality, and ensure all students have access to higher education.

 2. Students Not Prepared for College

-The report also deals with the large number of students who enter college, unprepared for the rigors of a higher education.
-A press release at Market Watch cites the recommendation by the committee to improve college readiness 2020.
-This would involve reducing the number of students unprepared for college work by half, by increasing the number of students who take developmental courses before taking freshman-level courses.
-Developmental courses should also be accelerated to prevent them from becoming a hindrance to completion rates.
+The report also deals with the many students who enter college unprepared for the rigors of higher education.
+A press release at Market Watch cites the recommendation by the committee to improve college readiness in 2020.
+This would involve reducing the number of students unprepared for college work by half by increasing the number of students who take developmental courses before taking freshman-level courses.
+Developmental courses should also be accelerated to prevent them from hindering completion rates.

 3. Wide Skills Gap

-The report also recommends that community colleges do a better job of preparing students for the workforce, by focusing on career and technical education.
+The report also recommends that community colleges do a better job of preparing students for the workforce by focusing on career and technical education.
 Bumphus agrees with the recommendation.
-He told U.S. News and World Report that while community colleges have made great strides in this area, they are still a long way away from the “community career centers” President Obama envisions.
+He told U.S. News and World Report that while community colleges have made great strides in this area, they are still far away from the “community career centers” President Obama envisions.

 “We need to do a better job of moving the bar and graduating more students,” Bumphus said.